E. Carolina Sañudo

 Associate Professor at the Universitat de Barcelona

 Ph.D.
 Indiana University 2003

-My research interests are the fundamental magnetic properties of molecular systems and how we can exploit these properties for technological applications such as quantum information processing, information storage or molecular spintronics.
-For this, I use coordination chemistry tools to synthesize the nanomagnets and surface chemistry to achieve nano-structuration of the nanomagnets into devices.
-Characterization, nano-structuration and study of the magnetic properties are performed in Barcelona and in collaboration with several groups around the world.
+Her research interests are the fundamental magnetic properties of molecular systems and MOFs and how one can exploit these properties for technological applications such as quantum information processing, information storage, drug delivery or molecular spintronics.
+For this, Dr. Sañudo uses coordination chemistry tools to synthesize new multifunctional nanomagnets and surface chemistry to achieve nano-structuration of complex molecules into devices.
+At GMMF Dr. Sañudo leads a research line on Molecular Nanoscience.